What exactly is biphasic sleep? People may not be familiar with the specific term, but most probably recognize the concept.

-If you currently don’t nap during the day, but biphasic sleep appeals to you, give it a go (provided you can fit a nap into your schedule, of course).
-Try your best to nap in a cool, dark, and quiet space if at all possible.
+For those who currently don’t nap during the day, but biphasic sleep appeals to them, we suggest giving it a go (provided people can fit a nap into their schedules, of course).
+Try to nap in a cool, dark, and quiet space if at all possible.

-If you find that napping doesn’t do much for your energy levels, or stops you from getting enough sleep at night, shift back to your regular sleep schedule.
+Those who find that napping doesn’t do much for thier energy levels, or stops them from getting enough sleep at night, should shift back to their regular sleep schedule.

 [Editor’s Note: The information provided should not be considered a substitute for professional advice.
 Please consult a sleep doctor or other medical expert if you have questions related to your own health.]